pywood21/holz_202209/README.md

 # Tracking_cell_wall_deformation

- Accurate and qunatitative analysis of cell wall defomration by computer vision
+ Accurate and quantitative analysis of cell wall deformation by computer vision

+This repository is aim to submit current work to international journal (potential journal: Journal of The Royal Society Interface, Plant methods, Scientific reports, Holzforschung, Wood science and technology....).

 ### Generation introduction of this repository: